Measure signals more precisely with Alcorix beam blockers

-A gold frame surrounds the cylinder area, outside the membrane region.
+Alcorix’s beam stops usually come with a gold frame surrounding the cylinder area, outside the membrane region.
 The gold frame has the same height as the cylinder and its role is to protect the cylinder and membrane in case the chip touches any flat surface with the gold structure side.
 This allows also safe storage, manipulation, and transportation.

 The Si chips can be 5 mm x 5 mm or 3 mm x 3 mm.
 Other shapes and sizes also available on custom orders.